Top of Page

 MatsueDCP PML

 Recently, mobile telephone network outages lasting hours have occurred across the country.
 They have affected the use of IoT devices and electronic payment terminals using mobile telephone networks, as well as users of the affected carrier.
-It is necessary to deploy technology to secure telecommunications even during failures.
+It is necessary to deploy technology to secure telecommunications during failures as well as disasters.
+IIJ has developed multi-profile SIMs that enable a single SIM card to access multiple mobile telephone networks.
+In this way, we help secure Internet telecommunications, an increasingly important component of the social infrastructure.

 Support for local communities